jraska/Dagger-Codelab/README.md

 ## What you will learn
 - Instrumented Testing
   - How to replace dependencies within androidTest.
-  - Using component dependency to replace dependencies in tests.
+  - Using separate component within tests.
   - How to assert on your analytic events.

 # Goal